European Heritage Days 2025: Discover the Caux Palace

 The Caux Palace, one of the largest Belle Époque hotels in Switzerland, is opening its doors to reveal its architectural evolution from the XXᵉ to the XXIᵉ century.

-Unique in Switzerland, it has largely preserved its original architecture.
-Today, it is a conference and meeting center dedicated to dialogue on peace and committed to a fair and sustainable world.
+Unique in Switzerland, it has preserved its original architecture and today serves as a meeting place committed to a just and sustainable world.

 Through guided tours, a lecture and a round table discussion, you will be able to explore the building's transformations: the gradual integration of bathrooms, the conversion of the ballroom into a theatre, and changes to the lobby.